Online Quote Call Now

 Kerosene burns relatively cleanly and has a low carbon monoxide risk – and due to its lack of fuel vapour, it cannot explode or cause a fire.
 However, the oil gives off fumes and inhaling a subsequent amount of kerosene fumes can cause dizziness – and long-term could cause neurological or kidney damage.
 So, while kerosene is safe to touch, it is toxic to inhale or ingest and can be fatal.

-According to the Public Health England, fuel oil may be fatal if swallowed and enters airways, so seek medical treatment if this happens.
+According to Public Health England, fuel oil may be fatal if swallowed and enters airways, so seek medical treatment if this happens.

 Is kerosene safe to use indoors?